-Public link - This is your page link that your Customers can use to schedule bookings with you.
+Public link: This is your page link that your Customers can use to schedule bookings with you.
 Learn more about Booking page links

-Personalize for a specific Customer - Create a static link for a specific Customer.
+Personalize for a specific Customer: Creates a static link for a specific Customer.
 With this link, your Customer will be able to book without having to fill out their name and email.
-This link is created for each Customer individually.
+You create this type of link for each Customer individually.
 Learn more about creating a Personalized link

-Share dynamic links - Create a dynamic link and share it via your CRM or mass email campaign tool.
-Learn more
+Share dynamic links: Creates a dynamic link which you can share via your CRM or mass email campaign tool.
+Learn more about using Personalized links

 Editors - Editors are Users who can edit/view the page and receive notifications.
 Any account Administrator or Member can be an Editor.

-Time zone - Usually the time zone of the Owner or the location.
-If calendar integration is being used, the Booking page time zone should be the same as the time zone of the connected calendar.
-Learn more
+Time zone - Usually, this is the time zone of the Owner or the location.
+If you're using calendar integration, the Booking page time zone should be the same as the time zone of the connected calendar.
+Learn more about time zone settings

 To associated an Event type with a Booking page, go to the Event types section of the Booking page.

-To include Booking pages in a Master page, go to the Assignment section of the Master page.
+To include a Booking page in a Master page, go to the Assignment section of the Master page.